Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

    To do so they provide many different profiles and options.
    Detailed operability is often achieved through
    other application standards such as those for
    the broadcast or storage.
+For media ingest in live streaming, this document provides some guidance on how to use [[!ISOBMFF].
-In addition, the codec
-   and profile used, e.g. [[!MPEGHEVC]] is an important
+   In addition, the codec  and profile used, e.g. [[!MPEGHEVC]] is an important
    interoperability point that itself also
-   has different profiles.
+   has different profiles and different configurations.
+This specification provides some guidance on how encoded media should be represented and transmitted.

-   A third level, is the way metadata is
+   A third level of interoperability, lies in the way metadata is
-   inserted in streams which can be a source
+   inserted in streams.
+Live
-   of interoperability issues, especially for live
-   content that needs such metadata to signal
+   content often needs such metadata to signal
-   opportunities for signalling ad insertion,
+   opportunities for ad insertion,
    or other metadata like timed graphics.
 Examples
    of such metadata include [[!SCTE35]] markers which
    are often found in broadcast streams and other
    metadata like ID3 tags [[!ID3v2]].

-   Fourth, for live media handling the timeline
+   Fourth, for live media, handling the timeline
    of the presentation consistently is important.
-   This includes correct sampling of media, avoiding
+   This includes sampling of media, avoiding
    timeline discontinuities and synchronizing
    timestamps attached by different ingest sources such as audio and video.
+In addition, media timeline discontinuities must be avoided as much as possible in normal operation.

    Fifth, in streaming workflows it is important